Last Call (Lee Ann Womack song): Music video

 A music video directed by Trey Fanjoy was released for "Last Call."
 The video is done entirely in black and white, and was shot in New York City.
 In it, Womack is seen strolling along nighttime streets, standing on the roof deck of a tall building during daytime and riding a cab at night, while the song's lyrics are illustrated by scenes of a man drinking in an almost empty bar which is about to close for the night.
 He attempts to call Womack, which prompts her to examine her phone and not answer.
 Singer Clayton Stroope of the band Thriving Ivory is featured as Womack's lover in the video.

-Chart performance
+Personnel

+Credits adapted from Call Me Crazy liner notes.